 - Virginia Department for Aging and Rehabilitative Services – Division of Rehabilitative Services

 - DARS provides multiple services to people with disabilities, including those in transition to postsecondary education and employment.
-Included are employment services and residential training and rehabilitation at the Woodrow Wilson Rehabilitation Center.
+Included are employment services and residential training and rehabilitation at the Wilson Workforce and Rehabilitation Center.

 - To locate offices in your community, go to Find an Office